Skip to Main Content

 Lyon's culinary identity is built on a set of principles that cut against the grain of haute cuisine: abundance over refinement, technique in service of satisfaction rather than spectacle, and an insistence on the whole animal.
 The mères lyonnaises, the matriarchal line of cooks who defined the city's restaurant culture through the nineteenth and twentieth centuries, produced a tradition that prizes skill you can taste rather than skill you can describe.
 That inheritance runs through every serious Lyonnaise kitchen, whether in Lyon itself at addresses like Brasserie Georges or Cafe Comptoir Abel, or in Paris at Aux Lyonnais.

 The broader French fine dining tier in Paris occupies a different stratosphere, with three-Michelin-starred addresses like L'Ambroisie, Le Cinq, and Arpège operating at €€€€.
 Aux Lyonnais sits several tiers below in price while occupying a distinct and legitimate position: it is not trying to compete with those rooms, and the comparison flatters both.
-The competitive peer set is more usefully the category of serious regional French cooking in Paris, where places committed to a specific provincial tradition rather than a general idea of French gastronomy are considerably rarer than their reputation suggests.
+The competitive comparable set is more usefully the category of serious regional French cooking in Paris, where places committed to a specific provincial tradition rather than a general idea of French gastronomy are considerably rarer than their reputation suggests.

 A Room Designed for Occasions